-I’m Charlotte Taylor Fryar, doctoral candidate in the Department of American Studies at the University of North Carolina at Chapel Hill, activist for public higher education, fervent North Carolinian, and current resident of Washington, D.C.
+I’m Charlotte Taylor Fryar, activist for public humanities and public higher education, fervent North Carolinian, soon-to-be Ph.D. graduate from the Department of American Studies at the University of North Carolina at Chapel Hill, and current resident of Washington, D.C.

-My writing and research interests include higher education, racial justice activism, oral history, public landscapes, and digital scholarship.
+My writing and research interests include public higher education, racial justice activism, oral history, civic landscapes, and digital & public scholarship.
 To learn how these interests manifest themselves in my day-to-day, you may consult my CV.

 My dissertation, Reclaiming the University of the People: Racial Justice Movements at the University of North Carolina at Chapel Hill, examines the histories of racial justice movements at UNC-Chapel Hill from 1951 to the present, with a focus on Black student- and worker-led social movements that challenged the University’s dominant cultural landscape of white supremacy.
 This history is presented as a documentary website, which advances an alternative history of North Carolina’s flagship public university as determined by the legacy of Black freedom striving in Chapel Hill.
 This website operates as a public resource for engagement in a counter-narrative of resistance to institutional anti-Blackness and as a potential model for critical public humanities and digital oral history in graduate scholarship.